 Cost When it comes to initial, as well as lifetime costs, Business Objects and Yurbi are worlds apart.
 From what we know, you’ll pay at least $50,000 to purchase Business Objects (at the very minimum).
 And some organizations spend millions of dollars on Business Objects.
 Tack on developer salaries and 18-20 percent yearly maintenance expense, and it is clear Business Objects is not priced for the small or medium-sized business.
 Moreover, even for large businesses, its expense may exceed its benefits.
 Gartner’s Magic Quadrant reveals that more than 40 percent of organizations surveyed stated cost as a reason they have not expanded deployment of Business Objects within their organization1.

 Yurbi takes a simple, predictable and transparent approach to pricing.
-User licenses start at just $495 per year, and that includes every feature Yurbi offers.
+User licenses start at just $250 per month for 5 users, and that includes every feature Yurbi offers.
 Additionally, because Yurbi is designed for business users (not developers), costs associated with implementation, deployment, training and maintenance are less than with Business Objects.
 Learn more about Yurbi’s pricing model.

 Resources Backed by a well-established company with a solid reputation and massive financial and technical resources, Business Objects is a formidable player in the world of BI.
 A recent Gartner report notes that from 2012 to 2013, SAP grew 5.3 percent2.
 Currently, SAP enjoys almost 25 percent market share and more than $3 million in annual revenue.
 We feel confident that SAP is here to stay and will go through development cycles and invest in their products as necessary.
 Additionally, due to its popularity, finding a developer trained in Business Objects’ proprietary language is easy.
 And when your developer needs a question answered, he or she will have a large user community to turn to for answers and advice.